JakeJustLearning/perchwell-takehome/README.md

   3. run the following command in your terminal to start the front end at port 3030:

      ```bash
-     npm run dev
+     npm run start
      ```

-  This will start the react front end at the designated port (3030)
+  4. you can then open a browser at [localhost:3030](http://localhost:3030) to view the app.

 ## Stack